simul/simul.github.io/ref/simul/clouds/cloudkeyframer.md

 Functions
 ---

+### <a name="CloudKeyframer"/> CloudKeyframer(simul::base::MemoryInterface mem, bool make2d)

+A class to manage interpolation between cloud states over time.
+Typically, a CloudKeyframer is created and updated by its

 ### <a name="AddStorm"/>simul::clouds::CloudKeyframer::Storm * AddStorm(float t0, float t1, vec2 centre_km, float r_km)
 Add a storm between the times specified, at the given centre c, with horizontal radius r (km).